nghiango1/hello/c/arrayGetLength/README.md

 There is more to it, like: Large bin, small bin, fast bin, unsorted bin; which just to make memory fragmentation less of a problem but we will skip for now and raise these again when needed.

 It will be way easier to look at those chunk when the code actually working and running.
-I can dump those alocated memory in runtime out directly.
-But can `c/c++` have in language API to support runtime infomation extracting like getting chunk/chunk size?
+I can dump those alocated memory in runtime out directly and manually read the chunk size.
+But, if `c/c++` have in language API to support runtime infomation extracting like getting chunk/chunk size?
 How we can navigate the heap chunk?
 After some time, I found out a Blog post that exlained throughly how glibc `free()` work.
 It turn out these are the functions that we need to look into:
 - `mem2chunk` is simple enough, point backward from the pointer, cast it into a chunk header structure.
 It seem appear in glibc source code `malloc.c` file, and I can't access that by using `malloc.h` (A non public function)
     ```cpp
     #define mem2chunk(mem) ((mchunkptr)tag_at (((char*)(mem) - CHUNK_HDR_SZ)))